-The Borneo Nature Foundation’s newest programme takes a landscape approach to conservation of the Rungan River watershed, with the aim to protect this rich forest and its large resident Bornean orangutan population.
+The Rungan Orangutan Conservation Programme is Borneo Nature Foundation’s newest programme.
+We’re taking a landscape approach to conservation of the Rungan River watershed, with the aim to protect this rich forest and its large resident Bornean orangutan population.

 The landscape includes over 150,000 hectares of peat-swamp, freshwater-swamp and dry lowland rainforest, including substantial patches of tall ulin-dominated forest, and large populations of endangered species are thought to occur here.
 Despite this, the region is under-studied, highly-threatened and until recently was a conservation afterthought even though this is probably the largest relatively-intact lowland forest in Borneo that has no formal conservation project.